donutrj/verdigris2/content/Talents/Talents Master List.md

 You read books at a voracious pace.
 You gain a +2 bonus when it comes to research and reading.
 If the speed at which you read is important during combat, a successful language test lets you read and fully comprehend a number of pages per round equal to the test’s SL.

-If you memorize spells from a written source, you may memorize them at twice the normal speed. #edit change with [[Casting]] rules also add war wizard to this!
+If you memorize spells from a written source, you may memorize them at twice the normal speed. #edit change with [[Wizardry]] rules also add war wizard to this!
 ## Spiderclimb
 Max: Strength